Electric-Coin-Company/zashi-android/docs/Architecture.md

  * Much of the Gradle configuration lives in [build-conventions](../build-conventions/) to prevent repetitive configuration as additional modules are added to the project
  * Build scripts are written in Kotlin, so that a single language is used across build and the app code bases
  * Only Gradle, Google, and JetBrains plug-ins are included in the critical path.
 Third party plug-ins can be used, but they're outside the critical path.
 For example, the Gradle Versions Plugin could be removed and wouldn't negative impact building, testing, or deploying the app
+ * Repository restrictions are enabled in [build-conventions](../build-conventions/settings.gradle.kts), [settings.gradle.kts](../settings.gradle.kts), and [build.gradle.kts](../build.gradle.kts) to reduce likelihood of pulling in an incorrect dependency.
+If adding a new dependency, these restrictions may need to be changed otherwise an error that the dependency cannot be found will be displayed

 # Multiplatform
 While this repository is for an Android application, efforts are made to give multiplatform flexibility in the future.
 Specific adaptions that are being made: